The Protection of Public Officials: A Democratic Imperative

 Combating Terrorism Center at West Point

-Unfortunately in the report, they also note “There is a tendency among some observers to focus on threats as a ‘nuisance’ primarily initiated by individuals ‘blowing off steam,’ who will likely never act on their threats”.
+Unfortunately in the CTC report mentioned above, they also note “There is a tendency among some observers to focus on threats as a ‘nuisance’ primarily initiated by individuals ‘blowing off steam,’ who will likely never act on their threats”.

 “But who are these “observers” that in today’s political climate, they think these threats are just “individuals ‘blowing off steam.”
 We no longer have the luxury of just sitting back and “observing”, because if recent history has taught us anything, it’s that our threats are not just blowing off steam.”